Wednesday, March 25, 2020

 Choose SKU and size as given below:

-Choose DEV/Test and use 1 GB memory
+Choose DEV/Test and use 1 GB or 1.75 GB memory

 Click on Apply